The Whitest White Paint Color is . . .

-- Color science, colorimetry, spectral data whatever you want to call it is no more difficult to understand and apply than LRV, light reflectance value.
+- Color science, colorimetry, color data whatever you want to call it is no more difficult to understand and apply than LRV, light reflectance value.

 - Google’s SEO algorithms can be a pain but are perhaps serendipitous after all.
 Suppose that depends on what you think of this post.
 (FYI, I have never once typed the word, “algorithms” without misspelling it.)

 - Color freak.
 Love or loathe my color freakiness, fact of the matter is I am the only color expert trainer whose expertise is informed by colorimetry and internationally approved color systems based on the psychophysical dimensions of color, hue/value/chroma.